mahab339/Art-of-color-Johannes-Ittens/Fulltext.md

     &nbsp;&nbsp;&nbsp;&nbsp;The color combinations called “harmonious” in common speech usually are composed of closely similar chromas, or else of different colors in the same shades.
 They are combinations of colors that meet without sharp contrast.
 As a rule, the assertion of harmony or discord simply refers to an agreeable-disagreeable or attractive-unattractive scale.
 Such judgments are personal sentiments without objective force.
 The concept of color harmony should be removed from the realm of subjective attitude into that of objective principle.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Harmony implies balance, symmetry of forces.<br>
     &nbsp;&nbsp;&nbsp;&nbsp;An examination of physiological phenomena in color vision will bring us closer to a solution of the problem.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;If we gaze for some time at a green square and then close our eyes, we see, as an afterimage, a red square.
-If we look at a red square, the after- image is a green square.
+If we look at a red square, the after-image is a green square.
 This experiment may be repeated with any color, and the afterimage always turns out to be of the complementary color.
 The eye posits the complementary color; it seeks to restore equilibrium of itself.
 This phenomenon is referred to as successive contrast.

 In another experiment, we insert a gray square in an area of pure color of the same brilliance.
 On green, the gray will look reddish gray.
 On red, it will seem greenish gray; on violet, yellowish gray; and on yellow, violet-gray.
 Each color causes the gray to be tinged with its complementary.
 Pure colors also have the tendency to shift other chromatic colors towards their own complement.
 This phenomenon is referred to as simultaneous contrast.<br>
     &nbsp;&nbsp;&nbsp;&nbsp;Successive and simultaneous contrast suggest that the human eye is satisfied, or in equilibrium, only when the complemental relation is established.
 Let us approach this idea from a different direction.<br>